Pandas-Paws/MCR-LSTM/README.md

 # MCR-LSTM
-Codes for A Mass Conservation Relaxed (MCR) LSTM Model for Streamflow Simulation with a Large-Scale Verification Experiment over 531 Watersheds across CONUS
+Codes for A Mass Conservation Relaxed (MCR) LSTM Model for Streamflow Simulation.

 The codes are adopted, modified based on, and organized very similarly to https://github.com/kratzert/lstm_for_pub.